107304004/KKCompany-Music-Challenge-Next-5-Songcraft_Team-Vivaldi-Laboon/README.md

     2. ItemCF
     3. BM25
     4. GRU4Rec
-- stage2: we choose xgboost model as the rerank and retrieve 5 songs
+- stage2: we choose xgboost model as the reranker and retrieve 5 songs

 For group2, we simply use lastN songs and random new songs as our top5 recommendation.
 - last5 songs (listening_order = [16, 17, 18, 19, 20])